-- □ Non-slip carpeting - □ Handrails on both sides, extended beyond the bottom step - Contrasting color palettes that provide cues so those with low vision can differentiate a riser from a tread - Light fixture illuminating the entire staircase, with a light switch at the top and bottom and connected to a backup generator that will kick in during a power outage - □ Sensored lights in nearby hallways and rooms - Power outlet at the top and bottom of the staircase to be able to install a chairlift in the future - An elevator may not be an option in every home, but is worth considering.
-Multi-story homes may have a pre-framed shaft in the form of stacked closets.
+- Non-slip carpeting - □ Handrails on both sides, extended beyond the bottom step - □ Contrasting color palettes that provide cues so those with low vision can differentiate a riser from a tread - □ Light fixture illuminating the entire staircase, with a light switch at the top and bottom and connected to a backup generator. - Sensored lights in nearby hallways and rooms - Power outlet at the top and bottom of the staircase if you need to be able to install achairlift in the future - An elevator may not be an option in every home, but is worth considering.
+Multi-story homes can plan to have a pre-framed shaft in the form of stacked closets.